 Population Education materials encourage students of all grade levels to think critically, engage in real world issues, and work to become the next generation of informed leaders, voters, and global citizens.

 What resources does Population Education offer to help me teach population in my classroom?

 We offer a wide range of options to support your teaching of population issues:

 - Activity Lesson Plans: Our activities feature student-centered, hands-on learning and can be used to supplement instruction or can be combined to form full units.
-Search our Lesson Finder to get started!
+Search our Find a Lesson module to get started!

 - Teacher Training Workshops: We conduct hands-on training workshops for teachers and future teachers.
 Look for us at a teacher conference near you or invite us to lead an in-service program for your school or district.
 Our sessions consistently receive outstanding ratings from participants!
 Learn more about our workshops on our Teacher Workshops page.

 What grade levels can I teach using Population Education materials?

 We have materials for grades K-12.
 Visit our Find a Lesson module to browse lesson plans and curriculum items by grade level and/or subject area.

 How does Population Education fit in with what I teach?